This page is dedicated to compiling online resources for French Worship Music.

 The following sites offer compilations of song sheets either as lyrics, lyrics with chords or sheet music.
 Some are free and some are not.

 - JEMAF – This is a fascinating and unique site.
-Christian Hoffmann has created Midi and Noteworthy Composer versions off all the JEM worship song books as well as the Ailes de la Foi song book.
+Christian Hoffmann has created Midi and Noteworthy Composer (and now ChordPro!) versions off all the JEM worship song books as well as the Ailes de la Foi song book.
 While this may not the best way to get an overall idea of how a song sounds with a full band, it does two very important things: 1.
 Allows one to listen specifically to the melody of a song as it is intended to be played (rhythmically at least).
 2. Using software that interacts with midi files, one can create sheet music or use the midi files with a digital audio workstation or instrument to create/perform the songs.
-Here’s the site: http://jemaf.free.fr/sommaire.html#musique
+He’s kept it up to date as well – which, at this point, makes it a real “magnum opus” and a great resource.
+Here’s the site: https://jemaf.fr/

 - Individual artists – Individual artists and groups will often have their lyrics and their lyrics + chords available for free download on their individual sites.

 - YouTube – https://youtube.com – There is content on YouTube but not nearly as much as for English-Language worship music.
 If a French worship song began as an English-language song, then there is a good likelihood that the English version exists on YouTube.
 So one simply needs to search for a title or an artist/group.
 LTC does have a list of “simplified performances” of about 50 different songs (one person and a piano) which can be great for learning a song.
 I expect this list to grow.
 You can find it here: https://www.youtube.com/user/LTCAsaph/videos?view=0 Increasingly, French worship artists are creating videos of their own songs, either of live concerts or of acoustic versions of their popular songs.
 YouTube continues to be a good source for these.
 Here are some examples: